Mohamd-Alawbathani/linux-user-management/lesson-01-user-management/README.md

-# Lesson 01 - Users-management
+# Lesson 01 - User Management

 ## Creating a New Linux User

-In this task, I created a new Linux user and created a home directory for the account.
+In this task, I created a new Linux user with a home directory.

 ### Command Used